 Economics requires the completion of at least 30 units for the AM, and the graduate school will permit a maximum of 3 courses at the 400-level or above (with a maximum of 12 units) to be counted toward both the AB and the AM degrees.
 These 3 courses must be pre-approved by the economics department, and each must be completed with a final grade of B or higher.
 All admissions to the Accelerated AM program are provisional until the successful completion of the AB degree.
 The actual awarding of each degree is contingent on successful completion of all requirements for that degree.

-Students considering this option should consult with the Academic Coordinator, ideally no later than the beginning of the junior year in the undergraduate program.
+Students considering this option should consult with the Academic Coordinator, ideally no later than the beginning of the senior year in the undergraduate program.
 The application for admission must be made to the department, which forwards the application and the department’s recommendation for admission to the Graduate School.